 Black Hole (off)

-Discs flip when your new disc traps an opponent's disc(s) between itself and another one of your discs in a straight line.
-All opponent discs between them change to your color.
+Discs flip when your new disc traps opposing discs between itself and another one of your discs in a horizontal, vertical, or diagonal line.
+Every trapped disc in that line changes to your color.